The Ancient Egypt Timeline in the

 However, the Hyksos invasion changed the history of ancient Egypt in many ways.
 The experience of the long foreign occupation resulted in that Pharaoh Ahmose I established buffer zones between Egypt and its Asian foes.

 The period when the 500-meter long ‘giant fence’ was built near the ancient city of Avaris in Egypt coincided with the invasion of Egypt of the Hyksos.
 The emerging Egyptian empire stretched from Sudan to the south, across Syria in the north, Iraq to the east.
 Ancient Egyptians were now able to bring home war trophies and slaves from neighbouring countries that were also forced to pay taxes to the New Kingdom.

-Ancient Egypt experienced a new wave of technological, cultural and religious developments, highly influenced from the Mitanni Kingdom, the Hittite Empire, and Mesopotamia.
-Foreign diplomats, merchants and craftsmen moved to ancient Egypt.
+Ancient Egypt experienced a new wave of technological, cultural and religious developments, highly influenced by the Mitanni Kingdom, the Hittite Empire, and Mesopotamia.
+Foreign diplomats, merchants, and craftsmen moved to ancient Egypt.

 The war with the Hyksos led to that the Egyptians established their first standing army.

-The Full Bible Timeline displays at a glance, the earliest cultures and kingdoms that exerted their influence over the world.
-Discover the timeline for the ancient Egyptian Dynasties, the rise of Assyrian, Perisa, Greece, and Rome empires, all the way to present day.
+The Full Bible Timeline displays at a glance, the earliest cultures, and kingdoms that exerted their influence over the world.
+Discover the timeline for the ancient Egyptian Dynasties, the rise of Assyrian, Persia, Greece, and Rome empires, all the way to the present day.

 This Full Bible Timeline follows these ancient kingdoms along the entire top length of the chart through these great empires and continues after the fall of the Jewish Temple in 70AD.
 This brought about the great dispersion as Jews fled to the corners of the world to escape the persecution that Rome was bringing to Israel.
 The chart highlights the following centuries of Jewish expulsion from one nation after another as the Jewish people continued to be chased out of countries and persecuted time after time.